Rookout/docs/docs/reference-home.md

 The Rookout agent provides local orchestration of data collection as well as basic ETL functionality.
 It allows loading the data into local targets such as file system and elasticsearch.

-The Agent can be either installed directly onto a systemd compatible OS or as recommended, as a Docker container.
+The Agent can be either installed directly onto a systemd compatible OS, as a Docker container (recommended) or as a service hosted by Rookout, connecting to the agent remotely.

 For more information about the Agent see [Agent Overview](agent.md)